lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

     fix myat1 all ave/time 10 10 100 v_mytemp file temperature.dat
     fix myat2 all ave/time 10 10 100 v_myvol file volume.dat

-..  container:: justify

 Let us also print the total enthalpy:

 ..  code-block:: lammps

     variable myenthalpy equal enthalpy
     fix myat3 all ave/time 10 10 100 v_myenthalpy file enthalpy.dat

-..  container:: justify

 Finally, let us perform a short equilibration and print the final state in a data file.
 Add the following lines into the data file:

 ..  code-block:: lammps

     run 30000
     write_data mix.data

-..  container:: justify

 If you open the *dump.lammpstrj* file using VMD or have a look at the evolution of the volume in *volume.dat*, you should see that the box dimensions slightly evolve along *x* to accommodate the new configuration.
 In addition, the temperature remains close to the target value of :math:`300~\text{K}` throughout the entire simulation, and the enthalpy is almost constant, suggesting that the system was close to equilibrium from the start.

 .. figure:: ../figures/level2/polymer-in-water/solvatedPEG_light.png
    :alt: PEG in water